lcpp-org/hpic2doc/docs/source/mesh.rst

 1D multi-block boundary layer grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In 1D, the domain is partitioned into a sequence of grid block or segments.
+In 1D, the domain is partitioned into a sequence of grid blocks or segments.
 Each block of mesh can be uniform or geometrically graded.

 There are three types grid blocks.

-The first type is uniform grid block, which is a uniform grid block.
-The second type is lower boundary layer grid block, which is a geometrically
-graded grid block with the cell size decreasing from left to right.
-The third type is upper boundary layer grid block, which is a geometrically
-graded grid block with the cell size increasing from left to right.
+#.
+Lower boundary layer grid block or `lowerBL`
+#.
+Uniform grid block or `uniform`
+#.
+Upper boundary layer grid block or `upperBL`

 .. figure:: figures/lowerbl.png
    :alt:

+`lowerBL` is a a geometrically graded grid block with the cell size increasing from left to right.

 .. figure:: figures/uniform.png
    :alt:

+`uniform` is a uniform grid block with the cell size being constant over the whole block.

 .. figure:: figures/upperbl.png
    :alt:

+`upperBL` is again a geometrically graded grid block with the cell size decreasing from left to right.

 The following figure shows an example of a 1D multi-block boundary layer grid that
 includes all three types of grid blocks.

 .. figure:: figures/1d_block_structured_mesh.png
    :alt:

+Here, the first block is a lowerBL block, middle block is a uniform block, and the
+last block is a upperBL block.

 2D multi-block boundary layer grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~